Robinhood Rating:

 Customer Support

-Robinhood has had problems with customer service over the years, although it has made some notable improvements.
-For example, there is now online chat on the website.
-To find it, head over to the Account link in the top-right corner of the site and select Help from the list of choices in the drop-down menu.
-Next, click on “Contact us 24/7” and select a topic.
+Robinhood has had customer service issues, but things are improving.
+For example, there is now an online chat on the website.
+Go to the Account link in the upper-right corner and choose Help.
+Click “Contact us 24/7” and pick a topic.

-And yes, Robinhood is now open around the clock, which is of course a major improvement.
-The brokerage firm has also added a call-back service for customers who don’t want to wait on hold.
-The link for the call back will be found on the contact page just mentioned.
+Robinhood now has 24/7 service, which is a big upgrade.
+The company also has a call-back option for those who don’t want to wait on hold.
+The call-back link is on the same contact page.

 Banking Features

-Robinhood’s Cash Card pays no interest and is issued by Sutton Bank.
-The card creates a discrete bank account with JP Morgan Chase Bank, where funds are held.
-Both banks are FDIC insured.
-There’s no sweep program, though, so only the standard $250,000 of protection is available.
-However, a free cash balance in a brokerage account can be swept to multiple FDIC-insured banks.
+The Cash Card pays no interest and is issued by Sutton Bank.
+It creates a separate bank account at JP Morgan Chase, and both banks are FDIC insured.
+There is no sweep program, so the usual $250,000 FDIC coverage applies.
+But in a brokerage account, free cash can be swept to several FDIC-insured banks.

 Margin

-It’s really easy to switch between cash and margin status on Robinhood’s website.
-Just head back to the Account link in the upper-right corner of the site.
-Click on the Settings tab on the next page, and then the Investing link in the left-hand column.
+It’s easy to switch between cash and margin on Robinhood’s website.
+Click the Account link in the top right, go to Settings, then Investing in the left column.

-Unfortunately, Robinhood does not permit short positions in its accounts, and its software does not display margin requirements for specific securities.
+Robinhood does not allow short selling, and the software does not show margin requirements for individual stocks.

 Website